siemens/CtrlppCheck/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability go to the _Issues_ section of our repository.
+To report a vulnerability please send an email to `oss-security@etm.at`.
-First check for existing reports about your finding and provide additional information or create a new issue providing detailed data about regarding software version and environment of the incident.
+First check for existing reports about your finding and provide additional information or issue a new report providing detailed data about regarding software version and environment of the incident.

 The reported issues are rated and planned for further evaluation on a weekly